AbhijeetPatel19/project_Abhijeet_Patel/README.md

 ## Additional Notes
 - **Validation Accuracy**: ~50% despite using CosineAnnealingLR and multiple architecture tweaks.
-- **Expected data for testing**: For predict.py file, the classes are sorted based on training datasetpath.
-It can be changed to classes inside ./data folder if above thing doesn't work.
+- **Expected data for testing**: For predict.py file, two option I have given (with comments in py file) for whether you are using it for prediction or for training on new set.
+The second option is disabled by hashtag in config.py file so please have a look at config.py file.